jbaans/iothermostat/README.md

     Wifi hotspot when no Wifi network available

 1. Download, verify MD5 sum, unzip and write image to microsd card
+2. Apply the fix for networking from https://github.com/jbaans/iothermostat/issues/1#issuecomment-437595045
-2. Insert the card and power up.
+3. Insert the card and power up.
 Display should show start log and finish into the IOThermostat GUI.
-3. Connect your PC to hotspot IOTHERMOSTAT with password iothermostat0.
+4. Connect your PC to hotspot IOTHERMOSTAT with password iothermostat0.
-4. ssh to 10.42.0.1 on port 2222 with user iothermostat, password iothermostat2018.
+5. ssh to 10.42.0.1 on port 2222 with user iothermostat, password iothermostat2018.
-5. Replace connectWifi.sh with that from https://github.com/jbaans/iothermostat/blob/master/configuration_files/home/connectWifi.sh (this fixes two passphrase bugs).
+6. Replace connectWifi.sh with that from https://github.com/jbaans/iothermostat/blob/master/configuration_files/home/connectWifi.sh (this fixes two passphrase bugs).
 Configure your wifi network (drops connection):

 <pre> sudo ./connectWifi.sh YOURSSID </pre>

-6. Connect your PC to YOURSSID, find the ip of iothermostat (see display-advanced/router/network) and ssh to x.x.x.x on port 2222 with user iothermostat, password iothermostat2018.
+7. Connect your PC to YOURSSID, find the ip of iothermostat (see display-advanced/router/network) and ssh to x.x.x.x on port 2222 with user iothermostat, password iothermostat2018.

-7. Finally follow the instructions on:
+8. Finally follow the instructions on:

 https://github.com/jbaans/iothermostat/wiki/IOThermostat-installation